MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

   > copy.
   >
   > **Hint:** in the DNS exercise, you should have configured a wildcard domain
-  > name like `*.john-doe.archidep.tech`.
+  > name like `*.john-doe.archidep.ch`.
 This means that any subdomain you
-  > want under `john-doe.archidep.tech`, for example
+  > want under `john-doe.archidep.ch`, for example
-  > `todolist.john-doe.archidep.tech`, should reach your server.
+  > `todolist.john-doe.archidep.ch`, should reach your server.
 * PHP FPM uses the [FastCGI protocol][fastcgi] to receive requests to execute PHP code.
 This means that you cannot use [nginx's `proxy_pass` directive][nginx-proxy-pass] to define your proxy since it works with the HTTP